If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 In my opinion, the most unique part of the deck is its manabase.
 While it plays so few actual lands, it’s essential for the deck to find all of them before you try to combo out.
 Let’s talk about each section:

-• Actual lands.
+- Actual lands.
 The majority of Spy Walls players are settled on playing four lands.
 There’s still a discussion whether 3/1 or 2/2 is a better split, and there are solid arguments for both.
 Playing three Forests drastically improves goldfishing, as there’s more tutors that can only get Forests (full playsets of Land Grants and Generous Ents) than those solely finding a Swamp (1-2 copies of Troll), which makes getting all four lands out of the deck quickly more reliable.
-On the other hand, having a second Swamp makes Dread Return hardcast much easier, playing around Cleansing Wildfire or the upkeep tap from High Tide much less annoying, etc. It also makes the line of discard into Balustrade Spy available.
-But there’s a significant risk of drawing too many forestcyclers while having a Swamp in the deck that stops our combo.
-In my opinion, this problem can be solved by playing a 3/1 split and running the second Swamp in the sideboard, so you keep the deck streamlined, but have the ability to switch to 2/2 when you board in black cards or even go up to five lands if you expect to play a long, midrange game.
-Since the deck isn’t fully established yet, I’m not 100% sure whether this approach is correct, but it worked well in my testing and I strongly recommend trying it out yourself.
-So far I quite often switch Swamp with Forest post board which is a good thing – for G1 I usually need to goldfish and post board I very often side in discard, so having more black sources becomes more relevant.
+On the other hand, having a second Swamp makes Dread Return hardcast much easier, playing around Cleansing Wildfire, etc. It also makes the line of discard into Balustrade Spy available, but all of these outcomes can be achieved by playing mana dorks that produce black (more about it later).
+What’s worth noting, there’s a significant risk of drawing too many forestcyclers while having a Swamp in the deck that stops our combo.
+In my opinion, this problem can be solved by playing a 3/1 split and running the second Swamp in the sideboard, so you keep the deck streamlined, but have the ability to switch to 2/2 when you board in black cards or even go up to five lands if you expect to play a long, midrange game or that the opponent will attack your mana with Cleansing Wildfire.
+I quite often switch Swamp with Forest post board which is a good thing – for G1 I usually need to goldfish and post board I very often side in discard, so having more black sources becomes more relevant.

-• Land Grant.
+- Land Grant.
 It’s the reason why building a Spy deck is possible.
 90% of the time you cast it for zero mana by revealing your hand, so make sure you don’t have any lands in hand!
 Never cut it and cast it sooner rather than later to give the opponent as little information as possible.
-The only exception is when you play against a Spell Pierce deck – then if possible, try to make sure you have the mana to pay for it.
+The two main exceptions are when you play against a Spell Pierce deck and you want to have the mana to pay for it, or when you know you won’t do anything else this turn, so paying mana for Land Grant conceals information from your opponent.

 The combo